 About Acorn Squash

-- Acorn squash is available year-round in the U.S., but its peak season is early fall through winter.
-Its flavor is similar to sweet potatoes, making it versatile for both sweet and savory recipes.
+- Acorn squash is available year-round in the United States, with peak season from early fall through winter.
+Its flavor is mildly sweet, similar to sweet potatoes, which makes it work well in both sweet and savory dishes.

-- This squash has a unique acorn-like shape and comes in green, orange, and white varieties.
-The thin skin becomes tender after roasting and can be eaten, adding texture and nutrients to your dish.
+- It has a distinct ridged shape that resembles an acorn and comes in green, orange, and white varieties.
+The skin is thin and softens as it roasts, so it can be eaten if desired, adding texture and extra nutrients.

 What Goes With Acorn Squash?